 5 Easy Tricks to Manage Screen Time and Get a Happier Family, Too

 A lot of parents worry about the amount of time their child spends using screens.
-In fact, a recent survey of 3,000 Americans reported that the number one concern of parents of teens is overuse of technology.
+In fact, a 2023 survey of over 2,000 Americans reported that the number one concern of parents is overuse of technology (up 14% from 2018).

 Wendy Christensen, a mom of six kids, told the Deseret News:

 "You hear all the time ... limit the screen time, limit the screen time … I always smile and nod, and we try, but now that they're older, I so wish I had been a lot stricter with it when they were little because the older they get the more they want it."

 One reason I try to limit my daughter’s screen time is because I see headlines like this one: More screen time for toddlers is tied to poorer development later, study says.
 Or this one: More Screen Time Linked to Delayed Development in Babies.
 And this one: Excessive screen time during infancy may be linked to lower cognitive skills later in childhood.